 Exhibit A sets forth the major 2001-2016 Capital Construction Program ("CCP") projects underway at the Airports Authority, as well as historical CCP actual versus projected expenditures.
-For 2012, CCP expenditures including construction and capitalized interest costs were budgeted at \$274.6 million.
-In 2012 expenditures totaled \$114.7 million.
 CCP expenditures in 2013 are budgeted at \$235.9 million including construction and capitalized interest costs.
-Expenditures in January 2013 totaled \$26.4 million.
+Capital expenditures in February 2013 totaled \$13.8 million, bringing 2013-year-to-date capital expenditures to \$40.2 million.